DEFINITION & CALCULATION of PRAYER TIMINGS

 We mentioned that the Sun reaches its maximum height at zenith time for a particular day.
-So the Sun Elevation Angle at zenith time is the highest vertical angle for that day.
+Hence the Sun Elevation Angle at zenith time is the highest vertical angle for that day.
 From now on, we will call it as Zenith Elevation Angle and use it later for the calculation of Asr time.
-When the Sun is positioned in its highest elevation at zenith time, it means that the shadows are shortest at that time.
+When the Sun is positioned at its highest elevation at zenith time, it means that the shadows are shortest at that time.
 The shortest length of a shadow is called as Zenith Shadow, which takes part in Asr Shadow calculation:

 Asr timing begins when the shadow of any object elongates to its Asr length, as specified in the Hadith.
-However, there is discrepancy between the schools about the asr shadow length, which was explained in the Definition section.
-The opinion of Maliki, Shafi, Hanbali schools and also of the Hanafi imams except Imam Abu Hanifa is that the Asr shadow is constituted by adding the length of any object to its Zenith Shadow length.
+However, there is discrepancy between the Schools about the asr shadow length, which was explained in the Definition section.
+The opinion of Maliki, Shafi, Hanbali Schools and also of the Hanafi imams except Imam Abu Hanifa is that the Asr shadow is constituted by adding the length of any object to its Zenith Shadow length.
 For example, if we assume that a stick of one meter length has a shadow of one half meter at noon time, then the Asr prayer time will enter when its shadow reaches a length of: 0.5 m + 1 m = 1.5 m.
 This Asr time will be named as the Early Asr or Asr-I. But Imam Abu Hanifa takes the Asr shadow as twice the length of any object plus its Zenith Shadow length; i.e. the shadow of our stick in the former example has to attain a length of: 0.5 m + 2 m = 2.5 m.
 This Asr time of Abu Hanifa will be called as Late Asr or Asr-II.
 The formation of the Zenith, Asr-I and Asr-II shadows is shown in Figure 3.

 Figure 3.
 Determination of Asr Time

-Taking into consideration these different opinions between the schools, it would be safer to perform the Zuhr prayer before the Early Asr and the Asr prayer after the Late Asr thus conforming to all schools.
+Taking into consideration these different opinions between the Schools, it would be safer to perform the Zuhr prayer before the Early Asr and the Asr prayer after the Late Asr thus conforming to all Schools.
 Nevertheless, in a case of difficulty, a missed Zuhr prayer may be performed after the Early Asr until the Late Asr without Qada, obeying Imam Abu Hanifa, and performing the Asr prayer after the Late Asr.

 Sunset & Sunrise Times:

 We learn from the Hadith that the Sun must be completely set in order that the Maghrib time enters.
 This will be valid when the upper limb of the Sun sinks below the apparent horizon line.
 The apparent Sun Elevation Angle is 0° if the center of the Sun is just crossing the horizon.
-To touch the upper limb the horizon, we have to wait that the Sun moves down one radius, which is 0.27°.
-However, we must consider additionally that the atmosphere refracts the sunlight:
+To touch the upper limb the horizon, we have to wait until the Sun moves down one radius, which is 0.27°.
+However, we must besides consider that the atmosphere refracts the sunlight:

 The atmosphere makes the entering Sun rays change their direction.
 Since under the refraction, the rays are directed to the denser layer, the light coming from the space will be diverted steadily towards the Earth as it moves through the still denser atmosphere, increasing the apparent Sun elevation angle.
 This causes the Sun to be seen higher than its actual position.
 So the astronomical height (true Sun Elevation Angle) is smaller than its height observed from Earth (apparent Sun Elevation Angle).
 The difference in-between is known as the Refraction Angle: